Primitive wonderful varieties: Classification of wonderful varieties

+We start collecting some definitions and basic facts on wonderful and spherical varieties.
+In this and in the next sections we refer to \cite{Lu01} for details and further references.

-\begin{definition} A wonderful $G$-variety (of rank $r$) is a complete non-singular $G$-variety with an open $G$-orbit whose complement is the union of $r$ non-singular prime $G$-divisors $D_1,\ldots,D_r$ with non-empty transversal intersection such that the $G$-orbit closures are the intersections $\cap_{i\in I}D_i$ for any $I\subseteq\{1,\ldots,r\}$. \end{definition}
+\begin{definition} A $G$-variety $X$ is {\em wonderful} (of {\em rank} $r$) if it is complete and non-singular, with an open $G$-orbit whose complement is the union of $r$ non-singular prime $G$-divisors $D_1,\ldots,D_r$, any subset of these prime $G$-divisors has a transversal and non-empty intersection, and these intersections are exactly all $G$-orbit closures of $X$. \end{definition}

-A wonderful $G$-variety is a simple toroidal spherical variety.
-It is actually projective, and the radical of $G$ is known to act trivially on it.
-Therefore, the group $G$ will be assumed to be semi-simple.
+A wonderful $G$-variety is spherical (see \cite{Lu96}), i.e.\ it is normal with a dense $B$-orbit, and it is the unique (up to $G$-equivariant isomorphisms) wonderful compactification of its open $G$-orbit.
+The radical of $G$ is known to act trivially on it, therefore we may assume that the group $G$ is semi-simple.

-Let us fix a maximal torus $T$ and a Borel subgroup $B\supset T$.
-The corresponding set of simple roots of the root system of $(G,T)$ will be denoted by $S$.
-The opposite Borel subgroup w.r.t.\ $T$ will be denoted by $B_-$.

-We now define the spherical system of a wonderful $G$-variety $X$.
-Let $P_X$ be the stabilizer of the open $B$-orbit of $X$ and denote by $S^p_X$ the subset of simple roots corresponding to $P_X$, a parabolic subgroup of $G$ containing $B$.
-Let $\Sigma_X$ be the set of spherical roots of $X$, a basis of the lattice of $B$-weights in $\C(X)$.
-We define $\A_X$ to be a subset of B-stable and not G-stable prime divisors (also called colors) of $X$; by definition $\A_X$ is the set of all colors that are not stable under a minimal parabolic containing $B$ and corresponding to a simple root belonging to $\Sigma_X$.
-Recall that there is a $\Z$-bilinear pairing, called Cartan pairing, between colors and spherical roots induced by the valuations of $B$-stable divisors on functions in $\C(X)^{(B)}$.
-The triple $\s_X=(S^p_X, \Sigma_X, \A_X)$ is a spherical $G$-system in the sense of the following definition, and it is called the spherical system of $X$.